tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

    .NET has a very efficient implementation and tooling to make developent of both gRPC client and server applications, .NET gRPC also have a feature that makes gRPC APIs accessible as web API, so you don't have to implement both.

+## Interoperatbility
+.NET is known for interoperability:
+- Call functions in Dynamic Link Libraries (DLL) compiled in a non .NET language.
+- C++ interop to wrap a native C++ class and enable code authored in C# or another .NET language to access it.
+- Exposing COM-components to .NET so .NET code can call it (Windows only).
+- Support for *dynamic objects* for interoperatbility with languages such as IronPython and IronRuby.
+- Blazor interoperability in the browser with JavaScript and libraries in any language compiled to Web Assembly.

 ## Cloud development
 Modern .NET is created with the cloud in mind.
 You can easily deploy apps to the cloud, and .NET has support on several cloud platforms including *Microsoft Azure* and *Amazon Web Services (AWS)*.